Zubax/gridsens_gs2/tools/drwatson/README.md

 This application requires an Ubuntu-based Linux distribution.

-After checking out this repository and all of its submodules (see the main README for details), execute `sudo setup.sh`, and you're ready to get started:
+After checking out this repository and all of its submodules (see the main README for details), execute `sudo ./setup.sh`, and you're ready to get started:

 ```bash
 ./run.sh --help
 ```

+`run.sh` is just a convenient wrapper that pulls the latest version from git before running Drwatson as superuser.
+You can either use it or run drwatson manually as `sudo ./drwatson_zubax_gnss.py`.

 ## Other documentation